What does a CRM Software do?

 You need a connector such as Zapier or Automate.io to improve CRM integration.
 This is because CRM can’t support every platform service.
 Using these connector services, you can connect more comprehensive platforms and automate repetitive tasks.
 For example, you can connect invoicing platforms such as PayPal and Quickbooks to do invoicing.

-Integrating team communication into CRM lets you do a better collaboration.
+Integrating team communication into CRM lets you do better collaboration.
 You can set up the integration to work both ways, i.e., using Slack in CRM or bringing CRM to your Slack.

 Communication tools such as Zoom, Uber Conference, etc., can be integrated with CRM.
 If done correctly, you open up accessible communication among team members or the sales team with prospects.